stfc/PSyclone/doc/developer_guide/psyir_symbols.rst

 .. automethod:: psyclone.psyir.symbols.SymbolTable.lookup_with_tag

-Sometimes, specially in the dynamo0p3 API, we have no way of knowing if a symbol has already been defined before it is first used.
-In this cases we can use a try/catch around the `lookup_with_tag` method and if a KeyError is raised (the tag was not found), then proceed to declare the symbol.
-Since this action is often needed, the Symbol Table provides the following helper method that encapsulates the described behaviour:
+Sometimes, particularly in the dynamo0p3 API, we have no way of knowing if a symbol has already been defined.
+In this case we can use a try/catch around the `lookup_with_tag` method and if a KeyError is raised (the tag was not found), then proceed to declare the symbol.
+As this situan occurs frquently the Symbol Table provides the following helper method that encapsulates the described behaviour:

 .. automethod:: psyclone.psyir.symbols.SymbolTable.name_from_tag

-.. warning:: It is recommended to avoid the `name_from_tag` method for new
+.. warning:: The `name_from_tag` method should not be used for new
-    code as ideally the method will be deprecated in favor of a finer control of when variables are defined and used.
+    code as the method will be deprecated in favour of a finer control of when variables are defined and used.